Agent Attention: On the Integration of Softmax and Linear Attention: Experiments

 \subsection{ImageNet-1K Classification}

 ImageNet~\cite{imagenet} comprises 1000 classes, with 1.2 million training images and 50,000 validation images.
-We implement our module on four representative vision Transformers and compare the top-1 accuracy on the validation split with various state-of-the-art models.
+We implement our module on four representative vision Transformers and compare the top-1 accuracy on the validation split with state-of-the-art models.
+See Appendix for \textbf{training settings}.